sofiane-abou-abderrahim/react-nextjs-level-food/README.md

 2. in this file, build a new component named `ImageSlideshow`
 3. next to it, add a new `image-slideshow.module.css` to apply some styles to it
 4. in `app/page.js`, output the `<ImageSlideshow>` component

+## 8. React Server Components vs Client Components - When To Use What

+In order to make this `ImageSlideshow` component work

+1. in `components\images\image-slideshow.js`, add the `'use client';` directive at the top of this file
+2. with that you can now output the `<ImageSlideshow>` component in `app\page.js`